“Do You Think I Came to Bring Peace?”

 Jesus is covered in shame so that those of us who, if we’re honest, have shameful lives may be covered with his glory.
 There is no story like this anywhere else that I’ve ever read in all of world religions.
 This is the story of a physician who heals by taking the patient’s disease.
 This is the story of someone so committed to effecting reconciliation between God in his holiness and men and women in their rebellion that he is prepared to put his very life on the line in order to effect that reconciliation.

-I found a little book this week, written in 1905 by a man called the Reverend W. B. Russell-Caley, M.A., Vicar of St Matthias, Plymouth, England.
+I found a little book this week, written in 1905 by a man called the Reverend W. B. Russell-Caley, M.A., Vicar of St. Matthias, Plymouth, England.
 And I read it in a sitting; there are hardly any pages to it at all.
 And part of it was related to what we’re just looking at here.
 And when he had explained in the course of this book the wonder of what Jesus had done upon the cross, he then writes as follows; it’s a little quaint, but it works.
 He says, “We must never ignore the necessity of personal acceptance and trust.”

 In other words—someone asked the question last Sunday night, Is it enough simply to know these things in your head?
 Or, How do we move between just the awareness of these truths and them becoming the kind of reality we’ve heard expressed tonight in those who’ve been baptized?
 “I was an atheist, but I’ve come to trust in Jesus.”
 “I was brought up, but I went away; I’ve returned.”
 They’re all talking in very personal terms, aren’t they?
 It’s hard to avoid the fact that they’re apparently all on about some reality—some experiential reality.
 They’re not all trotting out just a standard textbook explication of religious orthodoxy.

-And that’s what this man is referencing; he says, “We can’t ignore the necessity of personal acceptance and trust.
+We can’t ignore the necessity of personal acceptance and trust.
 The lifeboat is no good unless the drowning man gets into it.
 And no one else can get in for him.
 He must do it for himself.
-Yet surely, he would never say that the hand which sees the lifeboat was his salvation.
-He could only view it as the means by which he apprehended the proffered safety.”
+Yet surely, he would never say that the hand which seized the lifeboat was his salvation.
+He could only view it as the means by which he apprehended the proffered safety.

 The Question’s Answer